hawc2/text-analysis-with-python/README.md

 For this workshop, we'll be using a topic modeling algorithm, Latent Dirichlet Allocation (LDA), through the Python library, [Gensim](https://radimrehurek.com/gensim/).
 The Google Colab notebook I will upload to this repo will walk you through creating an interactive topic modeling visualization using [pyLDAvis](https://github.com/bmabey/pyLDAvis).

+A few tutorials online will guide you through this process in more elaborate detail than the notebooks we'll be using for these workshop sessions.
+I recommend this toturial from [Machine Learning Plus](https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/) and [Towards Data Science](https://towardsdatascience.com/topic-modelling-in-python-with-nltk-and-gensim-4ef03213cd21).

 ### Vector Space Modeling

 Vector space modeling (aka word embeddings) is a more recent innovation in text mining, first developed by Google as Word2Vec.
 Unlike topic modeling, [vector space modeling](http://bookworm.benschmidt.org/posts/2015-10-25-Word-Embeddings.html) allows you to explore the relationships between words in a corpus as they appear in sequence, unlike topic modeling, which typically ignores the order of words in a document.